-Who needs to pay the NYC mansion tax?
+Who pays the NYC mansion tax?

-How much is the new NYC mansion tax?
+How much does the mansion tax cost?

 How will the mansion tax affect my closing costs?

-Is there a way to avoid paying the mansion tax?
+Can buyers avoid paying the mansion tax?

-One way is to ask your buyer broker for a rebate.
-Some brokers in NYC offer up to a 2% rebate on their broker’s commission fee.
-This could offset the entire cost and then some of your mansion tax.
+Buyers can ask their broker for a rebate, as some brokers offer up to a 2% rebate on their broker’s commission fee.
+The rebate can offset the entire cost of the mansion tax and potentially cover additional closing costs.

-The history of the mansion tax deductible?
+Is the mansion tax deductible?